-&lt;sup>9 Defendant advances such an argument with respect to counting the entire weight of an edible toward the quantity limit of section 4 of the MMMA.
-Although defendant formerly argued (at his preliminary examination) that edibles made from THC extract were not "usable marihuana," we can now envision an argument to the effect that, because our endorsement of that position may result in the subjection of a possessor of such edibles to prosecution under our controlled provided that the edible is a "mixture or preparation" of "the dried leaves and flowers of the marihuana plant," rather than of the more potent THC that is extracted from marijuana resin.
-Again, we find that judgment of the drafters of the MMMA, in so defining "usable marihuana," to be an appropriate exercise of its duty to define the parameters of legal medical marijuana use.
+Our interpretation also does not preclude the medical use of marijuana by ingestion of edible products; to the contrary, that use is authorized by the MMMA, within the statutory limitations, provided that the edible product is a "mixture or preparation" of "the dried leaves and flowers of the marihuana plant," rather than of the more potent THC that is extracted from marijuana resin.
+MCL 333.26423(k).
+Again, we find that judgment of the drafters of the MMMA, in so defining "usable marihuana," to be an appropriate exercise of their duty to define the parameters of the legal use of marijuana for medical purposes.

 "Our courts repeatedly emphasize the importance of construing a statute according to its plain language and refraining from interfering with the Legislature's authority to make policy choices."
-People v Adams, 262 Mich App 89, 97; 683 NW2d 729 (2004).
+People v Adams, 262 Mich App 89, 96; 683 NW2d 729 (2004).
 We once again emphasize this importance.
 Under the plain language of the MMMA, the brownies seized from defendant are not encompassed within its definition of "usable marihuana."
 Policy-based arguments to the contrary are better made to the Legislature, not the courts.

-These principles, and our reading of the MMMA, thus convince us that edibles made with THC extracted from marijuana resin are not "usable marihuana" under the MMMA.
+These principles, and our reading of the MMMA, thus convince us that edible products made with THC extracted from marijuana resin are not usable marijuana under the MMMA.
 Simply put, the evidence before this Court indicates that the brownies were not a "mixture or preparation" of "dried leaves and flowers of the marihuana plant."
 MCL 333.26423(k).
-Therefore, the brownies were not "usable marihuana" under the MMMA, and none of the weight of the brownies should have been counted towards the determination of whether defendant possessed over 12.5 ounces of usable marijuana.
+Therefore, the brownies were not usable marijuana under the MMMA, and none of the weight of the brownies should have been counted towards the determination of whether defendant possessed more than 12.5 ounces of usable marijuana.